Kaspersky vs Sophos

 Sophos Antivirus uses a combination of behavioral detection, machine learning, and artificial intelligence to detect malware.

-Behavioral detection looks for suspicious activity on your computer, such as files that are created or modified in unusual ways.
-If something is detected that matches the behavior of known malware, it will be flagged as potential malware and quarantined.
+Behavioral detection looks for suspicious activity on your computer, such as files created or modified in unusual ways.
+If something matches the behavior of known malware, it will be flagged as potential malware and quarantined.

-Machine learning is used to analyze huge amounts of data to look for patterns that could be indicative of malware.
-This data can come from a variety of sources, including your own computer as well as the computers of others who are using Sophos Antivirus.
+Machine learning analyzes huge amounts of data to look for patterns that could indicate malware.
+This data can come from various sources, including your own computer and the computers of others who are using Sophos Antivirus.

-Artificial intelligence is used to constantly improve the accuracy of machine learning models.
+Artificial intelligence is used to improve the accuracy of machine learning models constantly.
 This is done by automatically adjusting the models as new data is received.

-Sophos Antivirus also uses a variety of other techniques to detect malware, such as heuristics and sandboxing.
-Heuristics look for characteristics that are common in malware, such as attempts to evade detection or unusual file formats.
+Sophos Antivirus also uses various other techniques to detect malware, such as heuristics and sandboxing.
+Heuristics look for common characteristics in malware, such as attempts to evade detection or unusual file formats.
 Sandboxing runs files in an isolated environment to see if they exhibit any malicious behavior.